 The scope of the laws and regulations and the intensity of the supervision to which our business is subject have increased over time, in response to the financial crisis in 2008 and other factors such as technological and market changes, and may continue to increase in the future, including due to enhanced scrutiny resulting from changes in U.S. executive administration or Congressional leadership.
 Regulators continue to be active in the reverse mortgage space, including due to the perceived susceptibility of older borrowers to be influenced by deceptive or misleading marketing activities.
 Regulators have also focused on appraisal practices because reverse mortgages are largely dependent on collateral valuation.
 New applicable laws will likely continue to go into effect.
 Further, the U.S. federal, state and local laws and regulations that we are subject to are amended from time to time.
-While we have processes and systems in place to identify and interpret such new or amended laws and regulations and to implement them, we may not identify every application of law, regulation or ordinance, interpret them accurately, train our employees effectively with respect to these laws and regulations or supervise our service providers and vendors, including outside foreclosure counsel, adequately with respect to their compliance with these laws and regulations.
+While we have processes and systems in place to identify and interpret such new or amended laws and regulations and to implement them, we may not identify every application of law, regulation or ordinance, interpret them accurately, train our employees effectively with respect to these laws and regulations.
 The complexity and continuously changing nature of these legal requirements increases our exposure to the risk of noncompliance.
 These changes also result in an increase in our regulatory compliance burden and associated costs and place restrictions on our origination and servicing operations.